Childhood disintegrative disorder

-Childhood disintegrative disorder (CDD), also known as Heller's syndrome and disintegrative psychosis, is a rare condition characterized by late onset of developmental delays—or severe and sudden reversals—in language (receptive and expressive), social engagement, bowel and bladder, play and motor skills.
-Researchers have not been successful in finding a cause for the disorder.
-CDD has some similarity to autism and is sometimes considered a low-functioning form of it.
-In May 2013, CDD, along with other sub-types of PDD (Asperger's syndrome, autism, rett's disorder and PDD-NOS), was fused into a single diagnostic term called "autism spectrum disorder" under the new DSM-5 manual.
+Childhood disintegrative disorder (CDD), also known as Heller syndrome and disintegrative psychosis, is a rare condition characterized by a late onset of developmental delays—or severe and sudden reversals—in language (receptive and expressive), social engagement, bowel and bladder, play and motor skills.
+Researchers have not been successful in finding a cause for this disorder.
+CDD has some similarities to autism and is sometimes considered a low-functioning form of it.
+In May 2013, CDD was one of several subtypes of pervasive developmental disorder (PDD)—including Asperger's syndrome, classic autism, and pervasive developmental disorder not otherwise specified—that was subsumed into a single diagnostic term called "autism spectrum disorder" in the DSM-5 manual.

 CDD was originally described by Austrian educator Theodor Heller (1869–1938) in 1908, 35 years before Leo Kanner and Hans Asperger described autism.
-Heller had previously used the name dementia infantilis for the syndrome.
+Heller had previously used the name dementia infantilis for this disorder.

-An apparent period of fairly normal development is often noted before a regression in skills or a series of regressions in skills.
-The age at which this regression can occur varies, after three years of normal development is typical.
-The regression, known as a 'prodrome,' can be so dramatic that the child may be aware of it, and may in its beginning even ask, vocally, what is happening to them.
+An apparent period of fairly normal development is often noted before regressions in skills occurs.
+The age at which this regression can occur varies, but regression after three years of normal development is typical.
+The regression, known as a prodrome, can be so dramatic that the child may be aware of it, and may in its beginning even ask, vocally, what is happening to them.
 Some children describe or appear to be reacting to hallucinations, but the most obvious symptom is that skills apparently attained are lost.
 Many children are already somewhat delayed when the disorder becomes apparent, but these delays are not always obvious in young children.
-This has been described by many writers as a devastating condition, affecting both the family and the individual's future.
-As is the case with all pervasive developmental disorder categories, there is considerable controversy about the right treatment for CDD.
+Many writers have described the condition's impact as devastating, affecting both the family and the individual's future.
+As is the case with all PDD categories, there is considerable controversy about the right treatment for CDD.

 Signs and symptoms

-CDD is a rare condition, with only 1.7 cases per 100,000.
+CDD is a very rare condition, with only 1.7 cases per 100,000.

-A child affected with childhood disintegrative disorder shows normal development.
-Up until this point, the child has developed normally in the areas of language skills, social skills, comprehension skills, and has maintained those skills for about two years.
-However, between the ages of two and 10, skills acquired are lost almost completely in at least two of the following six functional areas:
+A child affected with childhood disintegrative disorder shows normal development initially.
+Up until at least three years old, the child has developed normally in the areas of language skills, social skills, comprehension skills, and has maintained those skills for about two years.
+However, between the ages of three and ten, these skills acquired are lost almost completely in at least two of the following six functional areas: